eformsignen/eformsignen.github.io/help/chapter5.rst

 **④ Allow Empty Value**

-Checking the **Allow Empty Value** option allows you to clear the number displayed on the numeric stepper component.
-After entering a number in a numeric stepper component, you can change the number again, but cannot clear the number.
+Checking the **Allow Empty Value** option allows you to clear the number displayed on the numeric stepper field.
+After entering a number in a numeric stepper field, you can change the number again, but cannot clear the number.
-However, by checking this option, you can clear the number displayed on the component as described below.
+However, by checking this option, you can clear the number displayed on the field as described below.

--  PC: Right-click on the component to display the pop-up menu and then select the **Initialize Input Data** menu.
+-  PC: Right-click on the field to display the pop-up menu and then select the **Initialize Input Data** menu.

 -  Mobile: Click the Trash icon.

 **⑤ Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.